 Learn more about the swift recent changes in banking caused by IT spending and digital innovation.

-5. Banking legislation, for which consumer rights are always a priority, but their protection does not impede the implementation of FinTech innovations and flexibly adapts the rules to the requirements of the financial sector (in the UK, Singapore, Australia).
+Dive Deeper5.
+Banking legislation, for which consumer rights are always a priority, but their protection does not impede the implementation of financial technology innovations and flexibly adapts the rules to the requirements of the financial industry (in the UK, Singapore, and Australia).
 On the contrary, in other countries, the financial sector is highly regulated, which hinders the development of the financial services industry.

 6. The success of tech companies in other sectors of the economy (retail, entertainment, etc.).
 The emergence of successful companies that have significantly changed their markets and offered more competitive products and services has sparked the interest of entrepreneurs, including in the financial sector.

-How FinTech affects banks?
-Consulting experts from McKinsey & Co predict that over the next ten years, commercial banks may lose up to 60% of profits in favor of new financial companies.
+How does FinTech affect banks?
+Consulting experts from McKinsey & Co. predict that over the next ten years, commercial banks may lose up to 60% of profits in favor of new financial companies.
 Among the areas of banking activities that can primarily be replaced by FinTech startups are consumer finance, microloans, and payment services.

 Why fintech and banks should work together:

-• The use of mobile devices increased a lot.
+- The use of mobile devices has increased a lot.
 According to Pew Research Center, 81% of adults in the U.S. own a smartphone, and more than 50% own a tablet.
-So any business that wants to have a good connection with their customer should consider developing their products and offers mobile-friendly.
+So, any business that wants to have a good connection with its customers should consider developing its products and offering mobile-friendly products.
 That means that we can reach any information quickly from a device that has an Internet connection.
 Same with the banking details, which bank clients can access from pretty much anywhere.
-And a great advantage is that nowadays, the updates of information don't need to settle overnight: transactions are speedier, and the information is the most up-to-date.
+A great advantage is that nowadays, the updates of information don't need to settle overnight: transactions are speedier, and the information is the most up-to-date.

 Thank you for Subscription!